Introduction

 1.

-Nurse practitioners do not take responsibility for final interpretation of medical imaging studies.
-Appropriate treatment may be initiated while awaiting final interpretation by the diagnostic radiologist.
+Nurse practitioners do not take responsibility for the final interpretation of medical imaging studies.
+Nurse practitioners may initiate appropriate treatment while waiting for the final interpretation from a diagnostic radiologist.

 » Next: Advanced Assessments